qmlbook/qmlbook/docs/shaders/shaders.rst

         }"

-During the next examples we will playing around with some simple shader mechanics.
-First we concentrate on the fragment shader and then we will come back to the vertex shader.
+During the next examples, we will be playing around with some simple shader mechanics.
+First, we concentrate on the fragment shader and then we will come back to the vertex shader.

 Fragment Shaders
 ----------------